 In her work, Rachel pairs graceful contemporary forms with an organic palette and a handcrafted finish, with no two items exactly the same.
 Well-balanced and solid, the pieces are designed to serve as grounding elements for the culinary flourishes they hold.

-At The Hotel Britomart, Rachel’s work will appear in every room – bowls, coffee cups and vases in The Landing Suites – and vases and soap dishes in the standard guest rooms.
+At The Hotel Britomart, Rachel’s work will appear in every room, with bowls, coffee cups and vases in five luxurious The Landing Suites, and vases and soap dishes in the standard guest rooms.
 In soft sage, stone and blush colours, each piece gives the daily rituals of eating, drinking and bathing a luxurious, hand-crafted touch.

 The renaissance of interest in hand-made ceramics has coincided with the global expansion of foodie culture, says Rachel.
 “The level of appreciation for craft has really risen.
 I used to make pieces just for design stores and galleries or a bowl or vase or two for someone, but never a whole dinner set, which people ask me for now.”